Yasukazu/_posts/does-hexo-markdown-escapes-html-special-characters.2023-02-01.md

 `\\`

-or write as an entity as:
+or write its entity as:

 `&bsol;`

+HTML-Entity backslash appears as: &bsol;

 And also, **Ampersand** (&) might be better to be escaped as:

 `\&`

-or write as an entity as:
+or write its entity as: `&amp;`

-`&amp;`
+HTML-Entity ampersand appears as: &amp;